 - a C.V.

 - an application coversheet (PDF).
 Use Adobe Reader to fill out and sign this form.
 (The Mac Preview application will not fill out this form correctly.)
 Once you have the form saved to your desktop and open with Adobe Reader, click “Sign” to fill out the form.
 Click on “Place Signature” to sign the document, and then click “Done Signing” to finalize the document.
 Finally, click on the “Send Signed Document” button to submit the form to us.

 Candidates apply to the program during the spring semester.
-To be eligible for the program, candidates must gain admission to an RBS course, and they must be enrolled at UVA through the spring of the following academic year (e.g., a third-year UVA undergraduate applying in April 2016 would attend a course at RBS in the summer of 2016, complete a project during the semesters spanning fall 2016 and spring 2017, and submit a final project in April 2017).
+To be eligible for the program, candidates must gain admission to an RBS course, and they must be enrolled at UVA through the spring of the following academic year (e.g., a third-year UVA undergraduate applying in spring 2017 would attend a course at RBS in the summer of 2017, complete a project during the semesters spanning fall 2017 and spring 2018, and submit a final project in April 2018).
 Students cannot apply to the program during the same academic year in which they are graduating.

 Calendar for Applicants to the 2023–24 RBS-UVA Fellowship Program